rust-lang/rust/src/doc/trpl/ownership.md

 # Ownership

 [Variable bindings][bindings] have a property in Rust: they ‘have ownership’ of what they’re bound to.
-This means that when a binding goes out of scope, the resource that they’re bound to are freed.
+This means that when a binding goes out of scope, Rust will free the bound resources.
 For example:

 ```rust
 fn foo() {